Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

-"Milady, I supported the Parliamentarian cause and I do believe in liberty, but I'm sworn to protect the Crown despite my disagreement with the corruption.
+"Milady, I supported the Parliamentarian cause and I do believe in liberty, but I'm sworn to protect the Crown despite my disagreement with the corruption, and there is corruption on both sides of that fence.
 There was much division in the country I left.
 Cromwell had volunteered me for the role of leadership of the arm of civil law in the first colonies in the Americas.
 He chose me first to protect my oath, and to see that I upheld the same ideals I'd kept on the battlefield and in the Ironsides despite that fact that I do not have his flair for religion or zeal for that matter."
 Evan continued his story for Mila.

 "Who won the civil war?"
 Mila asked.

 "The Parliament.
 They've been the power and kept the country united for five years though without an heir to the throne.
 A step I fear that may cost their continued leadership and the Parliament itself."
 Evan explained to Mila the politics involved since the ending of the civil war.

 "What did you do before you were conscripted?"
 Mila asked.

 "We argued for a long time.
 He made his point and I mine.
 In the end I decided that I wanted to see an England that benefited from the best of both.
 A Royal Crowned head of state, with the population represented by an elected body of representatives: the Parliament.
 The Church has no place in either and never has but that won't be fixed afore soon and the Church does have its place of importance in charity so long as its compass isn't so distraught with the ire of provocation to conflict and the propagation of zeal," Evan spoke with an astounding vocabulary as he paused.